How do I change the default HTTP or HTTPS port ? #

 This is the symptom of the network bandwidth being insufficient, especially over a mobile connection.
 Try lowering the max bitrate setting in the Remote Network settings.

-How can I replace bundled ffmpeg binaries on Windows ?
+How can I replace bundled ffmpeg binaries ? #

 A number of issues may prevent BubbleUPnP Server to start, which manifests in the inability to connect to the web configuration interface.
 Most of these issues are network related.